Arundhati Roy: Awards and recognition

 Roy was featured in the 2014 list of Time 100, the 100 most influential people in the world.

 St. Louis University gave Roy the 2022 St. Louis Literary Award, granted to the "most important writers of our time" to celebrate "the contributions of literature in enriching our lives".
 The award ceremony was on 28 April 2022.

 In September 2023, Roy received the lifetime achievement award at the 45th European Essay Prize for the French translation of her book Azadi.

 In June 2024, Roy was announced as winner of the annual PEN Pinter Prize, given by the human rights organisation English PEN to a writer who, in the words of late playwright Harold Pinter, casts an "unflinching, unswerving" gaze on the world and shows "fierce intellectual determination ... to define the real truth of our lives and our societies".
 English PEN chair Ruth Borthwick said Roy tells "urgent stories of injustice with wit and beauty".

 In August 2024, Roy and Toomaj Salehi shared the Disturbing the Peace Award, a recognition the Vaclav Havel Center accords to courageous writers at risk.
 The award committee chair, Bill Shipsey, called them "wonderful exemplars of the spirit of Václav Havel".

 On 10 October 2024, Roy named imprisoned British-Egyptian activist Alaa Abd El-Fattah as the international "writer of courage" with whom she chose to share the 2024 PEN Pinter Prize, announced at a ceremony at the British Library, where Roy delivered her acceptance speech.
 Author and journalist Naomi Klein also spoke, praising Roy's and Abd El-Fattah's work, and Lina Attalah, editor-in-chief of independent online Egyptian newspaper Mada Masr, accepted the award on Abd El-Fattah's behalf.

+On 7–8 June 2024, Roy was awarded the Honorary Doctorate of Humane Letters by the American University of Beirut during AUB's 155th Commencement Exercises.

+In March 2026, Roy's autobiography, Mother Mary Comes to Me won the 2025 National Book Critics Circle Award for Memoir and Autobiography.

 Personal life

 In 1984, Roy met independent filmmaker Pradip Krishen, who offered her a role as a goatherd in his award-winning movie Massey Sahib.
 They married the same year.
 They collaborated on a television series about India's independence movement and on two films, In Which Annie Gives It Those Ones (1989) and Electric Moon (1992).
 Disenchanted with the film world, Roy experimented with various fields, including running aerobics classes.
 Roy and Krishen are still married but live separately.

 Roy is a cousin of Prannoy Roy, former head of the Indian television media group NDTV.
 She lives in Delhi.
 She reads, writes, and speaks English, Hindi, and Malayalam.

-In September 2020, Roy denied false rumours that she is a Brahmin by caste and made clear that she comes from a Christian family.